coalton-lang/coalton-website/content/post/20220520-quantum-compile-part1.md

 Since the two-qubit operators of usual interest are already discrete (like `CNOT`, `CZ`, etc.), this would make a fully discretized native gate set, so long as quantum computer implementers could supply the Clifford+T set as native operations.

 Already, even without the gory details of _how_ to find the approximating matrix, we see we're in for quite a ride.
 There's a lot of machinery we'll need, but one piece that sticks out is the need to do arithmetic over the ring $\mathbb{Z}[\tfrac{1}{\sqrt{2}},i]$.
-If we let $\omega:=(1+i)/\sqrt{2}$, then with a bit of exercise, we can see that elements of $\mathbb{Z}[\tfrac{1}{\sqrt{2}},i]$ all take the following form:
+If we let $\omega:=(1+i)/\sqrt{2}$, then with a bit of exercise, we can see that elements of $\mathbb{Z}[\tfrac{1}{\sqrt{2}},i]$ all take the following canonical form:
 $$
 \frac{a_0}{2^{n_0}}+\frac{a_1}{2^{n_1}}\omega+\frac{a_2}{2^{n_2}}\omega^2+\frac{a_3}{2^{n_3}}\omega^3,
 $$
 where $a_\bullet$ are integers and $n_\bullet$ are non-negative integers.
 If we take two elements of this form and add or multiply them, we'll always end back up in the same ring.

-It turns out we also need to work in other rings, like the cyclomatic integers of degree 8 and the quadratic integers of $\sqrt{2}$.
+For Selinger's algorithm, it turns out we also need to work in other rings, like the cyclomatic integers of degree 8, the quadratic integers of $\sqrt{2}$, and about a half-dozen others.

+How do we implement these mathematical objects in a program?
 At least in principle, Common Lisp would have no trouble representing elements of any of these rings; just define some new classes, perhaps some new methods like `ring+` and `ring*`, and you're off to the races.

 The trouble is that it's cumbersome.
 In Lisp, first, there's no way to integrate with the existing numerical operators; there is no way to "overload" the standard operator `cl:+` to work with different rings.
 Second, as explained in a previous blog post, there's no way to uniformly treat additive and multiplicative identity in a convenient fashion.
 Third, it gets very messy, with lots of casts, upconversions, downconversions, etc. It's very difficult to build a _new_ numerical tower atop of or aside Common Lisp's existing one.
+Common Lisp's multiple-dispatch mechanism at least eases the pain a bit.

 These difficulties presented a second opportunity for Coalton.
 Coalton's builds its fundamental abstractions from a different starting point, making this kind of mathematics easier and safer to express.
 As such, we used this as a testing ground to implement new functionality of quilc in Coalton.